sidhu177/UsefulSQL/Main/SQLFormatting.md

 SQL code also needs to have good formatting.
 Just like you have formatting rules styling guides for python, java and the likes, formatting SQL code is as important if not more.
-Consider the following
+Consider the following paragrpah style

 ```
 SELECT Dim1, Dim2, CAST(Datevalue as DATE) DateVal, SUM(Measure1), SUM(Measure1) OVER(PATITION BY Dim1) Total, COUNT(DISTINCT Dim1) cnt FROM TABLE1 WHERE CAST(DateValue as DATE) >= '2021-01-01' GROUP BY Dim1 ORDER BY CAST(DateValue as DATE) DESC